Dorothy Walcott Weeks: Education

+By 12 years old, Weeks knew that mathematics was her calling.
+Her ability blossomed in 7th grade and led her to having a strong space factor emerged in geometry sophomore year.
+At Western High School, they offered two years of chemistry and two years of physics.
+Weeks took the two years of chemistry and then was permitted to take qualitative analysis.
+This course was spread over a year, at Weeks' own pace, but she finished by Christmas time.
+She never took a single class of physics in high school.
+During Weeks' time at Western High School, she became close to a mathematics teacher named Nannie J. McKnight.
+McKnight was a major factor in Weeks' love for math and science and encouraged her to enroll at Wellesley College in those subjects.

 Weeks graduated Phi Beta Kappa with a physics degree from Wellesley College in 1916, where she was also an active member of the Shakespeare society.
 After graduation, Weeks went on to work as a teacher, a statistical clerk, and an assistant at the National Bureau of Standards.
 In 1917 she became the third woman to work as a patent examiner at the US Patent Office.

 In 1920 Weeks worked as a lecturer at the Massachusetts Institute of Technology and earned a master's degree in physics from that same institution in 1923.
 In 1924 she obtained a second master's degree, from the Prince School of Business at Simmons College, and became an employment supervisor for Jordan Marsh, the Boston department store.
 But by 1928, she had returned to academia, teaching physics at Wellesley College while working on her doctorate at the Massachusetts Institute of Technology.

 In 1930, Weeks completed a PhD in theoretical physics from the mathematics department at the Massachusetts Institute of Technology.
 Her dissertation work was guided by Norbert Wiener and published in the Journal of Mathematics and Physics.